vitalab/vitalab.github.io/blog/_posts/2021-06-17-uncertainty.md

 ![](/blog/images/uncertainty/calibration2.jpg)

-They propose temperature scaling is a post-processing step to solve the issue.
+They propose temperature scaling as a post-processing step to solve the issue.
 This operation adds a learned parameter
 $$T$$ that is trained to minimize the negative log-likelihood on the validation data once the full training is done.
 This parameter acts on the softmax in the following way: